collindavies/demographic-data-analyzer/README.md

 - What country has the highest percentage of people that earn >50K and what is that percentage?

-- Identify the most popular occupation for those who earn >50K in India.
+- What is the most popular occupation for those who earn >50K in India.